Command-line Options

 --seed S

 The random seed, which changes the randomly-selected points that Herbie evaluates candidate expressions on.
 The seed is a number between 0 and 231 (not including the latter).
-This option can be used to make Herbie's results reproducible or to compare two different runs.
-If not specified, a random seed is chosen.
+Two runs of Herbie with the same seed should produce identical results.
+By default, a random seed is chosen.

 --num-points N